vrikodar/P4ck3t/P4ck3t.md

  - A span destination port can also not be a span source port
  - Multiple SPAN sources can be used within a single SPAN session
  - one SPAN session can-not mix interfaces and VLAN sources
+ - when specifying the Source interfaces from IOS command line for SPAN we can specify multiple interfaces by seprating them with comma

 *By Default Once we configure SPAN,the destination port is no longer treated by switch as normal port*